DavisPL-Teaching/119/lecture5/README.md

 Announcements:

-- Reminder that regrade requests are due Wed, Nov 27.
+- Reminder: regrade requests are due Wed, Nov 27.

+  For how to submit, see: https://piazza.com/class/m12ef423uj5p5/post/129

-- I will release HW2, part 1 as soon as possible.
++ I am working on HW2, will release Part 1 soon.

 Plan: